-3 questions you need to answer if you plan to hit Q1 goals
+3 questions you need to answer if you plan to hit your quarterly goals

-Q1 is here.
-Now every startup CEO will turn the calendar page to a new year and set out to accomplish the big wins that will catapult the company forward.
+Q2 is here.
+Now every startup CEO will set out to accomplish the big wins that will catapult the company forward.
 But big objectives will ultimately come down to small details.
-So the very first question of 2017 must be answered: are you prepared to hit the first quarter goals?
+So the very first question must be answered: are you prepared to hit this quarter’s goals?

-Surpassing your first quarter won’t happen by accident.
+Surpassing your quarterly goals won’t happen by accident.
 Instead, careful planning and the right expectations to execute are the best ways to set up your team for success.
 Before you allow a few errors to knock you off a great start to 2017, ask yourself the following three questions:

 What does each rep need to do to hit their goal?

 The best way to hit the big revenue number for the quarter is to break it down into small steps.
 Jason Lemkin has a great breakdown that helps identify the component parts that can drive a successful sales performance.

 To start, plan for each rep to close about eight to twelve deals a month.
 With that as a baseline range, here is Lemkin’s outline for what needs to be done to stay on track: